 1 1/3 cup granulated sugar

 Place the egg whites and sugar in the bowl of an electric mixer.
 Whisk to combine.
 Fill a medium saucepan with a few inches of water and place over medium heat.
 Place the mixing bowl on top of the saucepan to create a double-boiler.
 Whisking intermittently, heat the egg white mixture until 160 degrees on a candy thermometer.

 Once hot, transfer the mixing bowl back to the electric mixer.
-With the whisk attachment, mix on high for about 8-10 minutes, or until the bowl of the mixer returns to room temperature.
+Using the whisk attachment, whip the egg white mixture on high for 8 to 10 minutes until the outside of the mixing bowl returns to room temperature and the egg whites are fluffy, glossy and hold a stiff peak.
 Stop the mixer and swap out the whisk for the paddle attachment.

 YOU MAY ALSO ENJOY: